bio-block/healthy/README.md

 6. **PHI Anonymization**:
    - Excel: Standard cell-based anonymization with wallet-based hashing for personal data and integrated 5% preview generation
    - Images: OCR text extraction + spaCy NLP entity recognition with automatic masking
+7. **Memory-Safe Encryption**: Revolutionary streaming encryption system automatically engages for files >5MB after anonymization, preventing browser crashes
+8. **Chunk Processing**: Large files processed in optimized chunks (512KB to 4MB) with real-time progress tracking and UI responsiveness
-7. **Preview Generation**: For Excel files, 5% sample is extracted from the anonymized data and uploaded separately to IPFS for free evaluation
+9. **Preview Generation**: For Excel files, 5% sample is extracted from the anonymized data and uploaded separately to IPFS for free evaluation
-8. **IPFS Storage**: Both main files and preview files (if applicable) are encrypted and stored on IPFS using Pinata service with progress tracking
+10. **IPFS Storage**: Both main files and preview files (if applicable) are encrypted using streaming or traditional encryption and stored on IPFS using Pinata service with progress tracking
-9. **Blockchain Recording**: Document hashes are stored on Ethereum for verification with transaction feedback
+11. **Blockchain Recording**: Document hashes are stored on Ethereum for verification with transaction feedback
-10. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
+12. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
 11. **Enhanced Search Experience**: Users can search using natural language queries with improved filter interfaces
 12. **Advanced Filtering**: Apply metadata filters through collapsible panels for precise document discovery
 13. **Preview Downloads**: Users can download Excel previews for free to evaluate data structure before purchase
+14. **Smart Decryption**: Automatic detection and handling of both streaming and traditional encryption formats for backward compatibility
-14. **Document Management**: Users can view all their uploaded documents in the modernized dashboard
+15. **Document Management**: Users can view all their uploaded documents in the modernized dashboard
-15. **Earnings Tracking**: Real-time tracking of earnings from document purchases with enhanced visual display
+16. **Earnings Tracking**: Real-time tracking of earnings from document purchases with enhanced visual display
-16. **Secure Downloads**: Direct download of owned documents with automatic decryption
+17. **Secure Downloads**: Direct download of owned documents with automatic decryption supporting both encryption formats
-17. **Marketplace**: Users can purchase documents from others and earn from their own uploads
+18. **Marketplace**: Users can purchase documents from others and earn from their own uploads

 ## Smart Contract